-If for some serious reason, a school age baptized Roman Catholic is unable to be confirmed by the Bishop during his pastoral visit to the parish, then this candidate, with the permission of the pastor, may be presented for the Sacrament of Confirmation on Pentecost Sunday.
+• If for some serious reason, a school age baptized Roman Catholic-elementary and high school--is unable to be confirmed by the Bishop during his pastoral visit to the parish, then this candidate, with the permission of the pastor, may be presented for the Sacrament of Confirmation on Pentecost Sunday.
 The pastor's permission is to be included with the registration forms to be sent to the Office for Divine Worship.